1974 Giro d'Italia: Aftermath

 This victory in the race gave Merckx five career victories at the Giro d'Italia, equaling the record of Binda and Coppi.
 In July, Merckx entered the Tour de France.
 He emerged victorious, winning eight stages en route to his fifth career Tour victory, again equaling the record for career Tour victories.
 He won the Tour by a margin of eight minutes and four seconds over the second-place finisher and thus became the only cyclist to win the Giro and Tour in the same year three times in a career.
 In August, he won the men's road race at the 1974 UCI Road World Championships and became the first rider to achieve the Triple Crown of Cycling, which consists of winning two Grand Tour races and the men's road race at the UCI Road World Championships in a calendar year.
 For his career successes in the Giro d'Italia, Merckx became the first rider inducted into the race's Hall of Fame in 2012.
 When being inducted, Merckx was given the modern-day trophy with the winners engraved until 1974, the last year he won the race.

+Doping

+There was no positive doping test in the Giro of 1974.